Saint Remigius: Life

 Though Remigius never attended any of the church councils, in 517 he held a synod at Reims, at which after a heated discussion he converted a bishop of Arian views.
 Although Remigius's influence over people and prelates was extraordinary, upon one occasion his condoning of the offences of one Claudius, a priest whom Remigius had consecrated, brought upon him the rebukes of his episcopal brethren, who deemed Claudius deserving of degradation.
 The reply of Remigius, still extant, is able and convincing.

 Few authentic works of Remigius remain: his "Declamations" were elaborately admired by Sidonius Apollinaris, in a finely turned letter to Remigius, but are now lost.
 Four letters survive in the collection known as the Epistulae Austrasicae: one containing his defence in the matter of Claudius, two written to Clovis, and a fourth to Bishop Falco of Tongres.
 The "Testament of Saint Remigius" is apocryphal.
 A brief and strictly legendary "Vita" was formerly ascribed to Venantius Fortunatus.
 Another, according to Jacobus de Voragine, was written by Ignatius, bishop of Reims.
 A letter congratulating Pope Hormisdas upon his election (523) is apocryphal, and "the letter in which Pope Hormisdas appears to have appointed him vicar of the kingdom of Clovis is proved to be spurious; it is presumed to have been an attempt of Hincmar to base his pretensions for the elevation of Reims to the primacy, following the alleged precedent of Remigius."

 A Commentary on the Pauline Epistles (edited Villalpandus, 1699) is not his work, but that of Remigius of Auxerre.

 Remigius' relics were kept in the Cathedral of Reims, whence Hincmar had them translated to Épernay during the Viking invasions and thence, in 1099 to the Abbey of Saint-Rémy.

 His tomb in Reims was deliberately desecrated on 7 October 1793 by a Commissioner of the Convention during the French Revolution due to the link between the tomb and royal patronage.

 Christian Recognition

-His feast day in France is celebrated on 1 October.
+Traditionally, his feast day is celebrated on 1 October in the General Roman Calendar of 1960.

-Remigius is honored in the Church of England and in the Episcopal Church on 1 October.
+Remigius is honored also in the Church of England and in the Episcopal Church on 1 October.